GSA/digitalgov.gov/content/news/2023/10/2023-10-31-who-is-controlling-your-control-system.md

 ## Disclaimer

-*The EPA is not being represented by the author of this publication.
+*This publication has been approved by the EPA Office of Public Affairs (OPA).
 The United States government and the EPA do not endorse any commercial or open-source products or services.
 Any reference to specific products, processes, or services by service mark, trademark, manufacturer, or otherwise is provided for informational purposes and does not constitute or imply their endorsement, recommendation, or favoring by the United States government and the EPA.*